pnsn/machine_learning_pnsn_data_set/README.md

 ## non-earthquake seismic sources at PNSN

 Data set of non-seismic sources (quarry blasts, avalanches...) picked and labeled by the PNSN.
+Use codes get_AQMS_non_earthquake_picks.py and get_AQMS_deleted_subnet_trigger_autopicks.py to get a list of picks.
+Use get_AQMS_waveforms_for_ML.py to download the resulting dataset.

 Number of files for each source type: